 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 21092, 20333, 20838):

-A TWT scheduled STA that receives a TWT Information frame that contains an All TWT subfield equal to 1 follows the rules defined in 26.8.3.3 (Rules for TWT scheduled STA), except that the TWT scheduled STA shall consider all the broadcast TWTs as resumed in their respective broadcast TWTs, which occur not earlier than the Next TWT value contained in the received TWT Information frame.
+A TWT scheduled STA that receives a TWT Information frame that contains an All TWT subfield equal to 1 follows the rules defined in 26.8.3.3 (Rules for TWT scheduled STA), except that the TWT scheduled STA shall consider all the broadcast TWT schedules suspended until the broadcast TWT schedules areresumed at their corresponding broadcast TWTs(#21092), which occur not earlier than the Next TWT value contained in the received TWT Information frame.

-A TWT scheduled STA that receives an acknowledgment in response to a transmitted TWT Information frame that contains an All TWT subfield equal to 1 and that does not contain a Next TWT field, shall consider all broadcast TWT sessions suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the broadcast TWT sessions are resumed.
+A TWT scheduled STA that receives an acknowledgment in response to a transmitted TWT Information frame that contains an All TWT subfield equal to 1 and that does not contain a Next TWT subfield(#20333), shall consider all broadcast TWT schedules suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the broadcast TWT schedules are resumed(#21092, 20838).

-A TWT scheduled STA that receives an acknowledgment in response to a transmitted TWT Information frame that contains an All TWT subfield equal to 1 and that contains a Next TWT field, shall resume all broadcast TWT sessions at the first scheduled TWT for each respective broadcast TWT schedule that occurs not earlier than the value indicated in the next TWT field contained in the transmitted TWT Information frame, regardless of the values of the Flexible TWT Schedule Support field in the HE Capabilities element exchanged between the two STAs.(#16426)
+A TWT scheduled STA that receives an acknowledgment in response to a transmitted TWT Information frame that contains an All TWT subfield equal to 1 and that contains a Next TWT subfield(#20333), shall suspend all broadcast TWT schedules and shall resume(#21092) the broadcast TWT schedules at the first scheduled TWT for each respective broadcast TWT schedule that occurs not earlier than the value indicated in the Next TWT subfield(#20333) contained in the transmitted TWT Information frame, regardless of the values of the Flexible TWT Schedule Support field in the HE Capabilities element exchanged between the two STAs.(#16426)

-NOTE—TWT suspension and resumption as indicated by a TWT Information frame with the All TWT subfield equal to 1 applies to all broadcast TWT sessions of the TWT scheduling AP.
+NOTE—TWT suspension and resumption as indicated by a TWT Information frame with the All TWT subfield equal to 1 applies to all broadcast TWT schedules of the TWT scheduling AP. (#21092, 203838)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 21092, 22090, 20838):

-A TWT scheduled STA that is in PS mode and that transmits a TWT Information frame to a peer STA may transition to doze state after receiving the acknowledgment, even if it has previously transmitted a PS-Poll or U-APSD trigger frame and has not yet received the expected frames from the TWT scheduling AP in response and shall resume TWT operation for the corresponding TWT session at the specified TWT indicated (if any) in the TWT Information frame.
-A TWT scheduled STA that is in PS mode and that receives a TWT Information frame from a TWT scheduling AP may transition to doze state after transmitting the acknowledgment, even if it has previously transmitted a PS-Poll or U-APSD trigger frame and has not yet received the expected frames from the TWT scheduling AP in response and shall resume TWT operation for the corresponding TWT session at the specified TWT indicated (if any) in the TWT Information frame.
+A TWT scheduled STA that is in PS mode and that transmits a TWT Information frame to a TWT scheduling AP shall suspend the corresponding broadcast TWT schedule and may transition to doze state after receiving the acknowledgment, even if it has previously transmitted a PS-Poll or U-APSD trigger frame and has not yet received the expected frames from the TWT scheduling AP in response, and shall resume(#21092) TWT operation for the corresponding broadcast TWT schedule at the specified TWT indicated (if any) in the TWT Information frame.
+A TWT scheduled STA that is in PS mode and that receives a TWT Information frame from a TWT scheduling AP shall suspend the corresponding broadcast TWT schedule and may transition to doze state after transmitting the acknowledgment, even if it has previously transmitted a PS-Poll or U-APSD trigger frame and has not yet received the expected frames from the TWT scheduling AP in response, and shall resume TWT operation for the corresponding broadcast TWT schedule at the specified TWT indicated (if any) in the TWT Information frame.(#21090, 20838)

 TGax Editor: Change the heading of this subclause as follows (#CID 21089, 20359):

-TWT information for flexible TWT
+TWT Information frame exchange for flexible wake time(#21089, 20359)

-An HE STA may transmit a TWT Information frame that contains a flexible TWT to a peer STA if the peer STA has set the Flexible TWT Schedule Support field of the HE Capabilities it transmits.
+An HE STA may transmit a TWT Information frame that contains a flexible TWT to a peer STA if the peer STA has set the Flexible TWT Schedule Support field of the HE Capabilities it transmits to 1; otherwise the HE STA shall not transmit a TWT Information frame that contains a flexible TWT to the peer STA.

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 20333, 20334, 21092, 20838, 20354):